aashujat/my_vault/New Vault/JAVA8/Function.md

 Sr | Predicate | Function
 ---|---|---
 1 | To implement conditional checks We should go for predicate | To perform certain operation And to return some result we Should go for function.
-2 | Predicate can take one type
-Parameter which represents
-Input argument type.
-Predicate<T> | Function can take 2 type Parameters.
-First one represent Input argument type and Second one represent return
+2 | Predicate can take one type Parameter which represents Input argument type .Predicate<T> | Function can take 2 type Parameters.
+First one represent input argument type and Second one represent return Type.
-Type.
 Function<T,R>
 3 | 1.89 | 6
 4 | 1.89 | 6